Crimson-Computing/cs207-FinalProject/docs/documentation.md

 ### Distribution and packaging
-The AutoDiffCC library using the Python Package Index (PyPI).
+The AutoDiffCC library can be installed using the Python Package Index (PyPI).
 It is distributed in the pythonic formats of an sdist and as a wheel to facilitate installation via Python's package installer `pip`.
 The user will install the package with `pip` and them import it in Python.
 Importing the package via `pip` will also ensure that the user installs required dependencies.

 Given that our aim is to deliver software that another developer can use for automatic differentiation in their own applications, we are not planning to deliver a standalone application.
 As such we are not planning to use a distribution framework beyond Python's native packaging.